MarioCerulo/latchlm/docs/src/architecture/providers.md

 In LatchLM a provider is a struct that implements the `AiProvider` trait, encapsulating the logic to interact with a given API.

+## First-party Providers

+LatchLM currently provides, with experimental support, a provider for the Gemini APi.
+More providers will follow.

 ## Implementing a provider

 Below is an example of how you can implement a custom provider.